The Captive City (1952 film)

-The Captive City is a 1952 American film noir crime film directed by Robert Wise and starring John Forsythe.
-The screenplay is based on real life experiences of Time magazine reporter Alvin M. Josephy, Jr., who co-wrote the script.
+The Captive City is a 1952 American crime film noir directed by Robert Wise and starring John Forsythe.
+The screenplay is based on thee experiences of Time magazine reporter Alvin M. Josephy Jr., who cowrote the script.

 Plot

-Newspaper editor and co-owner Jim Austin and his wife are fleeing Kennington, where they live and work, so that he may testify before a U.S. Senate Special Committee investigating crime in interstate commerce.
-They are being pursued by the criminal element from their town and pull off the highway in a place called Warren, where they take refuge in a police station.
-Austin requests an escort to ensure they arrive safely at the committee location.
-He also gets permission to use the station's tape recorder, on which he chronicles the events which have brought him to this point.
+Newspaper editor and co-owner Jim Austin and his wife are fleeing Kennington, where they live and work, so that he may testify before a U.S. Senate special committee investigating crime in interstate commerce.
+They are pursued by the criminal element from their town and take refuge at a police station in the town of Warren.
+Austin requests an escort and uses the station's tape recorder to chronicle the events that have brought him to this point.

-Austin began investigating bookmaking in town after the suspicious death of private detective Clyde Nelson, who discovered police complicity with illegal gambling while working a divorce case for a Mrs. Sirak.
-Her ex-husband, Murray Sirak, happened to be the major bookmaker in Kennington.

-Austin questioned the police response to Nelson's death, then began an investigation himself after being goaded by the Chief of Police.
-Austin discovered that mafia-affiliated gangster Dominick Fabretti had moved into town, then Sirak attempted to squelch Austin's activity with a bribe, and Austin and his wife were continually harassed.
+Austin began investigating bookmaking in Kennington after the suspicious death of private detective Clyde Nelson, who discovered police complicity with illegal gambling while working a divorce case for Mrs. Sirak, whose ex-husband Murray was a bookmaker.
+Austin questioned the police response to Nelson's death and then began his own investigation after being goaded by the chief of police.
+After Austin discovered that Mafia-affiliated gangster Dominick Fabretti had moved into town, Sirak attempted to squelch Austin's activity with a bribe, and Austin and his wife were continually harassed.

-The city fathers, the police, and the respectable elements of the community all consented to the gambling, arguing that betting is inevitable, and that exposing it would injure the city's reputation.
-Mrs. Sirak was murdered after she agreed to disclose that Fabretti was responsible for Nelson's murder.
-Austin's partner at the newspaper dropped his support for Austin because they are losing advertisers and vendors due to his crusade.
+The city fathers, the police and the respectable elements of the community all consented to the gambling activity, arguing that betting is inevitable and that exposing it would injure the city's reputation.
+Mrs. Sirak was murdered after she had agreed to disclose that Fabretti was responsible for Nelson's murder.
+Austin's partner at the newspaper dropped his support for Austin because the paper had been losing advertisers as a result of his crusade.

-To stop Fabretti and his activities, Austin's final recourse was an appeal for help from the local ministers.
-When even they declined to get involved, Austin decided to appeal to the Senate Crime Commission at the Capital.
+To stop Fabretti and his activities, Austin's final recourse was an appeal to involve the local ministers, but when even they declined to become involved, Austin appealed to the senatorial crime commission.
 A grave threat from Sirak spurred Austin and his wife to flee in the middle of the night, followed by Fabretti's henchmen.

-They do get the requested police escort, and safely make it to the commission hearing.
+Austin and his wife are escorted by the police and safely arrive at the commission hearing.